sphinx-doc/sphinx/doc/ext/autodoc.rst

    used for automatic member documentation.

-There's also one new config value that you can set:
+There are also new config values that you can set:

 .. confval:: automodule_skip_lines